Zackoon/icl_smash/README.md

 # icl_smash
 Smash bros. bot using ICL.
+[You can find our write-up here](https://drive.google.com/file/d/1s4AevMQu6eGGcoJFi9sXXRqBypEOkiqz/view?usp=sharing).

 Note that the libmelee folder is from the dev branch of vladfi1's fork of libmelee (https://github.com/vladfi1/libmelee/tree/dev), a library used to interact with the Dolphin/Slippi emulator.
 If you plan on cloning the repository, make sure to recursively clone submodules as this counts as one.